fserafine/fserafine/README.md

 I am a junior data scientist with several years of full-time software QA and tech support experience to my name.

-I am looking for full-time employment in a data science role, and you may view [my LinkedIn profile](https://www.linkedin.com/in/frankserafine/) for more info about me.
+You may view [my LinkedIn profile](https://www.linkedin.com/in/frankserafine/) for more info about me.

 ### Project CAP (Crime Analysis & Prediction)